Leveraging Class Hierarchies with Metric-Guided Prototype Learning: Method

-where $s \cdot \pi$ are the scaled prototypes, whose coordinates in $\Omega$ are multiplied by a scalar factor $s$.
-As shown in the appendix, $\text{disto}^{\text{scale-free}}$ can be efficiently computed algorithmically. \paragraph{Distortion-Based Penalization} We propose to incorporate the error qualification $D$ into the prototypes' relative arrangement by encouraging a low \emph{scale-free} distortion between $\pi$ and $D$.
-To this end, we define the following smooth surrogate of $\text{disto}^{\text{scale-free}}$:

-$\Ldisto$ can be computed in closed form as a function of $\pi$ and can thus be directly used as regularizer.
+\paragraph{Distortion-Based Penalization} We propose to incorporate the error qualification $D$ into the prototypes' relative arrangement by encouraging a low \emph{scale-free} distortion between $\pi$ and $D$.
+To this end, we define $\Ldisto$, a smooth surrogate of $\text{disto}^{\text{scale-free}}$ \eqref{eq:loss:distosmooth}. as detailed in the appendix, $\Ldisto$ can be computed in closed form as a function of $\pi$ and can be directly used as a regularizer.